What you consider to be small stuff may not be small stuff in the eyes of the individuals in your team.

 When you speak to the staff member, be genuinely open to the possibility that they will see the issue as significant.

-Having genuine regard to this possibility will help you choose the best words and phrases to present your idea.
+Having genuine regard for this possibility will help you choose the best words and phrases to present your idea.